Title |

 Abstract |

-Nasal Inspiratory Peak Flow (NIPF) is an easy, reliable, inexpensive, and easy-to-measure objective test with a good specificity to measure changes in nasal obstruction on the other hand, sinonasal outcome test-22 (SNOT-22) is questionnaire designed for general health and rhinologic issues.
-Henceforth, the aim was to evaluate the link between NIPF and SNOT-22 scores before and after surgery.
-34 patients underwent clinical & radiological examination followed by questionnaire study before and after the surgery.
-We found that, no significant change between NIPF & SNOT-22 scores for both age and gender aspect.
-Thus, pre-op SNOT-22 evaluation can be made a routine exercise as it is equally reliable and highly cost effective as compared to NIPF. |
+Nasal Inspiratory Peak Flow (NIPF) is an easy, reliable, inexpensive, and easy-to-measure objective test with a good specificity to measure changes in nasal obstruction.
+However, sinonasal outcome test-22 (SNOT-22) is questionnaire based for general health and rhinologic issues.
+Therefore, it is of interest to evaluate the link between NIPF and SNOT-22 scores before and after surgery.
+Hence, 34 patients underwent clinical and radiological examination followed by questionnaire study before and after the surgery.
+We found that, no significant change between NIPF and SNOT-22 scores for both age and gender aspect.
+Thus, pre-operative SNOT-22 evaluation can be made a routine exercise as it is equally reliable and highly cost effective as compared to NIPF. |

 Keywords |